About Matthew Tyas.

-I work as the Exhibition Coordinator at the Leach Pottery where, among other projects, I design and install exhibitions.
-I also handle their PR and sometimes edit and produce publications.
-The main areas of my research, curation, and publication activity have been related to Emmanuel Cooper, David Leach and Trevor Corser.
+I work full-time as the Curator at the Leach Pottery where, among other projects, I design and install exhibitions and undertake interpretation.
+As of 2018, the main areas of my research, curation, and publication activity have been related to Emmanuel Cooper, David Leach and Trevor Corser.

 I also love to work on freelance projects in photography, research, writing, and curation.
 Some of my current research interests include the life and work of Leach potter William Marshall and the design and production of Leach Standard Ware which occurred at the Leach Pottery over several decades from the 1940s onwards.

 - Doctor of Philosophy: Falmouth University (Autonomatic Research Group) & the Leach Pottery: 2010 – 2015.
 Title: “Designing 21st Century Standard Ware: The Cultural Heritage of Leach and the Potential Applications of Digital Technologies”